cobbler/cobbler/docs/cobbler-conf.rst

 client_use_localhost
 ====================
-If set to 1, all commands will be forced to use the localhost address instead of using the above value which can force commands like cobbler sync to open a connection to a remote address if one is in the configuration and would traceback.
+If set to 1, all commands will be forced to use the localhost address instead of using the above value which can force commands like Cobbler sync to open a connection to a remote address if one is in the configuration and would traceback.

 default: ``0``